Remod-org/ReJack/README.md

 2. Allows for repair of a broken jackhammer via the /rejack command.
 3. Allows for the jackhammer to be used for faster repair

+## Commands
+  - /rejack -- Repair a broken jackhammer - command required since a broken item cannot be held
+  - /repjack -- Turns the jackhammer into a repair tool for up to the number of seconds configured (repjacktime).
+Chat messages sent on activation/deactivation

 ## Configuration
 ```json
 {